 Case in point.
 Below is a chart and table found in “The National Report on Domestic Minor Sex Trafficking,” produced by Shared Hope International, an anti-trafficking group.

 This chart is based on Shared Hope International’s 10-city study on minor sex trafficking.
 In the same page where this chart appears, Shared Hope founder Linda Smith states “The average age that a pimp recruits a girl into prostitution is 12 to 14 years old.”
-But interestingly, the chart does not support this statement: the average of all responses represented in the chart/table is 14.64, which is higher than Smith’s “12 to 14″ figure.
+But interestingly, the chart does not support this statement: the average of all responses represented in the chart/table is 14.97, which is much higher than Smith’s “12 to 14” figure.
 Plus, simply averaging all the responses is not enough, for the reason I pointed out above.
-So when we adjust the numbers to compensate for the over-representation of those who entered early, the re-calculated “average of entry” turns out to be almost 16 (15.96).
+So when we adjust the numbers to compensate for the over-representation of those who entered early, the re-calculated “average of entry” turns out to be almost 16 (15.91).

 This calculation is rudimentary and at best an approximation, since we don’t have access to the complete data or truly representative sample.
 But I suspect that it is much closer to reality than 13, which is what journalists, politicians, and many anti-trafficking activists claim.